vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 TapiocaClientExecutor object
 ============================

-Whenever you make a "call" on a ``TapiocaClient`` it will return to you an ``TapiocaClientExecutor`` object.
+Whenever you make a "call" on a ``TapiocaClient``, it will return an ``TapiocaClientExecutor`` object.
 You will use the executor every time you want to perform an action over data you possess.

-An example was when we filled url params for the ``user_like`` resource (calling it and passing the argument ``id='me'``).
-In this new object you will find many methods to help you play with the data available.
+We did this already when we filled the URL parameters for the ``user_like`` resource (calling it and passing the argument ``id='me'``).
+In this new object, you will find many methods to help you play with the data available.

 Here is the list of the methods available in a ``TapiocaClientExecutor``:

 Making requests
 ---------------

-Tapioca uses `requests <http://docs.python-requests.org/en/latest/>`_ library to make requests, so http methods will work just the same (get()/post()/put()/delete()/head()/options()).
-The only difference is that we don't need to pass a url since tapioca will take care of this.
+Tapioca uses the `requests <http://docs.python-requests.org/en/latest/>`_ library to make requests so HTTP methods will work just the same (get()/post()/put()/delete()/head()/options()).
+The only difference is that we don't need to pass a URL since tapioca will take care of this.

 .. code-block:: python